 I haven’t tried anything other than almond flour/meal for this recipe.
 I do have a Nut-Free Zucchini Crust if you prefer one without almonds.

 Other pizza recipes you might enjoy

 Zucchini Pizza Crust

-- 2 c. zucchini finely grated, lightly packed
+- 2 cups zucchini finely grated, lightly packed

 - Place the grated zucchini in a strainer.

-- Sprinkle the zucchini with some salt, toss it to disperse.
+- Sprinkle the zucchini with some salt (about 1/4 teaspoon), toss to disperse.